 Hotel facilities are those offered by a normal 24hr hotel’s resources.
 Our B&B venues offer breakfast but no catering facilities; clients travel to local eating places (of which there is a good choice).
 Self-catering venues allow clients to cook and eat at the venue if they wish as well as eat out.
 All venues offer inclusive breakfast.
 All venues are available for clients use 24hrs.
 Our spa venue, Champneys Forest Mere, offers full 5* spa facilities.
 All venues are selected for clients comfort, confidentiality and are in rural locations in Hampshire.

 All our venues staff are experienced in looking after our clients and are discreet and friendly.
 They have no information about clients except names and home area.
 They will happily talk or leave you totally alone if you wish.
 Many clients chat generally to our hosts and we always get good reports about them from clients.

 Hosts may be contacted in advance to ask any questions if clients wish to make contact first.

 Your confidentiality is protected under our registration with the Information Commissioner’s Office (ICO) Ref: ZA203342 and the Data Protection Act (DPA).

 During the confirmation of a retreat process the full costs of the retreat are known.
 A deposit is paid on booking and the balance paid two weeks prior to the retreat start date.
-Payment is made by BACS.
-You may include the accommodation costs with the retreat fee and we will pay the hosts or you may pay direct.
+Payment is made by going to our MAKE A PAYMENT page in the OUR RETREATS drop-down and entering your card details.
+You may also pay direct by BACS.
+Accommodation costs are paid direct to the host venue.
 Hotel and spa fees are always paid direct to the venue.
-Our bank details allow for international payments.
+Our BACS bank details allow for international payments.

 Ideally, yes.
 Although you could travel by public transport our venues are in rural locations with limited facilities within walking distance.
 Most overseas clients hire a car from the airport.
 Otherwise taxis would be required.